-Some users of China Telecom, one of the country’s three state-owned telecoms companies, can now make quantum encrypted phone calls using a special SIM card and smartphone app, the company announced last week. quantum phone calls
+Some users of China Telecom, one of the country’s three state-owned telecom companies, can now make quantum-encrypted phone calls using a special SIM card and smartphone app, the company announced last week. quantum phone calls

 Get the latest insights and analysis from our Global Impact newsletter on the big stories originating in China.

 Unlike traditional encryption methods that rely solely on algorithms, quantum encryption is protected by laws of quantum physics.
 In theory, all information scrambled by traditional encryption algorithms can be cracked by a computer given enough time.
 Quantum cryptography is different because any attempt to intercept data will cause a physical change in the message, alerting the sender and receiver to potential eavesdropping.

 How China hopes to win the quantum technology race quantum phone calls